shwethaj1104/AWS_study_material/AWS CLI on Windows.md

 ![image](https://user-images.githubusercontent.com/107784718/212048159-10a2db43-0a61-4941-945d-01956f1634a5.png)

-To upgrade AWS CLI version -> just redownload the link and install it
+To upgrade AWS CLI version -> Just redownload the link and install it
 ______________________________________________________________________________________________________________________________________________________________
 Your account name(top right section) -security credentials- create access key- download file or make note of secret key and access key